-- Press and hold the physical push-button to reset all passwords, including the network access password.
-After reboot, the password is reset to the default (if the device was shipped with one).
-For devices without a factory-installed password, this action will disable the network access password. - Insert a USB stick configured as a "Reset to factory defaults" stick and reboot the device.
-Refer to Reset to factory defaults procedure [152] for instructions on creating the USB stick.
+- The network access password can be changed directly via the device display.
+This requires the access level to be set to User & Installer. - Insert a USB stick configured as a "Reset to factory defaults" stick and reboot the device.
+Refer to Reset to factory defaults procedure [157] for instructions on creating the USB stick.